GIS Projects

 Gray Creek, Oakridge Oregon

-1988: Development of digital spatial data used to map woody debris on a stream located in the Oregon Cascade mountains.
+1988: Collected field data to create digital spatial map used to display woody debris on a stream located in the central Oregon Cascades.